stdapproach/sciArticle/ODE_Delta/BookReview_ODE_delta/Exercises_LTI_ODE_impulsive_load/Collected_Exercises_LTI_ODE_Impulsive.md

 Xie, W.-C. (2010).
 Differential equations for engineers.
 Cambridge University Press.
 ISBN-13 978-0-521-19424-2

 Xue, D., Chen, Y., & Atherton, D. P. (2007).
 Linear feedback control: Analysis and design with MATLAB.
 Society for Industrial and Applied Mathematics.
 ISBN 978-0-898716-38-2

----

-## Unused References

-None.
-Re-verified: all 23 entries in the References list above are cited by name at least once, either as a "Solved Exercises" subsection heading or as an "Additional Exercises" entry heading.

-*(This section is kept as a permanent checklist: if a future reference is added to the bibliography without a corresponding citation in the body, it should be moved here rather than left silently in the References list.)*

----

-**Document Status:** Draft
-**Maintenance:** Updated as exercises are solved and verified **Contributing:** To add exercises, reference source books and specify difficulty level; keep both exercise sections and the References list alphabetically sorted by author